sjburgess/UW-Roundnet-Website/README.md

 - **Ian:**
   - *What did you do yesterday?
 I formatted the burndown chart for our sprint*
   - *What are you planning to do today?
-Today I am planning on creating the collections and fields for our firebase*
+Today I am planning on hosting our files onto firebase*
   - *Any problems?
 No questions or issues yet.*

 - **Mitchell:**